-The head and shoulders pattern is a bearish reversal formation with a 96-99% confirmation rate after neckline break, based on Thomas Bulkowski's research of 814 patterns.
-Consisting of three peaks - a higher middle peak (head) flanked by two lower peaks (shoulders) - this pattern signals trend exhaustion and offers clear entry points with an average decline of 22-29%.
+The head and shoulders pattern is a bearish reversal formation with an 81% success rate (19% failure rate), based on Thomas Bulkowski's updated research of over 2,800 trades.
+Consisting of three peaks - a higher middle peak (head) flanked by two lower peaks (shoulders) - this pattern signals trend exhaustion and offers clear entry points with an average decline of 16%.

 This guide takes you from understanding the psychology behind the pattern to executing advanced strategies, with statistics that will transform how you trade reversals in Bitcoin, Ethereum, and altcoins.